978-1-4868-8305-9 English HTML - Ontario Population Projections, 2023-2051

 Interprovincial migration is a component of population growth that fluctuates significantly from year to year.
 Although Ontario remains a major province of attraction for migrants from some other provinces, trend analysis of the last three decades reveals a mixed pattern of several years of gains followed by several years of losses.
 This pattern is usually closely tied to economic cycles.

-Over the past 30 years, net interprovincial migration has not contributed to Ontario’s population growth, with net losses averaging about 4,000 people per year.
+Over the past 30 years, net interprovincial migration has not contributed to Ontario’s population growth, with net losses averaging about 4,400 people per year.
 Between 2015 and 2020, net interprovincial migration to Ontario had been positive.
-However, the most recent data shows a reversal of this trend, with net losses of 18,000 in 2020–21 and 47,000 in 2021–22.
+However, the most recent data shows a reversal of this trend, with net losses recorded in the last three years.

 Interprovincial migration assumptions at the census division level